ashmitg/grad-cams/README.md

 ## Conclusion

 The analysis revealed that the ConvNeXt models tend to emphasize the borders of the images significantly.
-This tendency suggests that the models may be relying on specific viewpoints as shortcuts for prediction, rather than learning more generalized features across the entire image.
-Such behavior indicates a potential area for further investigation to improve model robustness and accuracy.
+This tendency suggests that the models may be relying on specific viewpoints as shortcuts for prediction.

-## Future Work

-Future studies could explore techniques to enhance the models' understanding of internal image features, potentially reducing their reliance on image borders and viewpoints.